-This year our nation will observe Memorial Day on the same day we traditionally observed it until 1971—May 30.
+Our nation will observe Memorial Day on a different day than we traditionally observed it (May 30) until 1971.
 Thankfully our family did not lose anybody to war, although my grandfathers and dad fought in World War I and II respectively.
 So in addition to remembering those brave men and women who fought and died to preserve our country’s freedom, I have made the weekend a time for both remembering those in my family who have died and honoring them.

 It also reminds me of how fleeting and transient this mortal life is.
 When I was a kid, we’d spend Memorial Day at the lake at my grandparents Shaffer’s cottage with my extended family.
 It was a grand time and I have great memories of those halcyon days.
 Now I only have their graves to visit and I confess I liked it a whole lot better when I was able to be with them at the lake.